reTHINK-project/dev-discovery/README.md

  d)  Build and Run SolrJ
 	 Solr has API for java called SolrJ

-	 Make sure to include solr-solrj-x.y.z.jar to the classpath at buildtime (its in the dist directory of you Solr installation)
-	 At runtime all libraries located in the dist directory have to available
+	 Make sure to include solr-solrj-x.y.z.jar to the classpath at build time (its in the dist directory of you Solr installation) at runtime all libraries located in the dist directory have to be available

 	 For more instruction read https://cwiki.apache.org/confluence/display/solr/Using+SolrJ